TechnicJelle/GPUForBeginners/docs/chapter03/README.md

 I will store them in a directory called "shaders" next to my executable.

-An optional exercise to the reader: integrate this CLI tool in your build system, so that it runs every time you change the HLSL code, and that it puts the compiled files in the correct spot automatically.
+An optional exercise to the reader: integrate this CLI tool in your build system, so that it runs every time you change the HLSL code and puts the compiled files in the correct spot automatically.
 You can look at how I do it [here](https://github.com/TechnicJelle/GPUForBeginners/blob/ab63d5d11df06466a67ec46a5e8cd51723629203/CMakeLists.txt#L35-L68).